marcoradocchia/linux-meminfo/README.md

 and read into the internal buffer; then we call the `MemInfo::parse`, which returns a **lazy** iterator over parsed entries, in this case represented by the `MemInfoEntry` type.
 The iterator being lazy meaning it parses a new entry on each call to the `next` method.
-In other words: _pay only for the entries you parse_.
+In other words: _you only pay for the entries you parse_.

 ```rust